-I am a registered sole trader (Kate Nascimento trading as KN Editorial) based in the United Kingdom, offering copyediting and proofreading services.
+I am a registered sole trader (Kate Nascimento trading as KN Editorial) based in the United Kingdom, offering editing and proofreading services.
 My client base is worldwide.

 If you are asked to provide information, it will only be used in ways stated in this policy.